Driving without insurance in Georgia

 The other caveat to this rule is that you cannot legally sue an insured driver for accident-related losses if you are 50% or more at fault for the crash.
 Georgia follows a modified comparative negligence law to assign blame and financial responsibility after an accident.
 If you are 49% responsible or less, you have grounds to sue the insured driver.

-Suing another driver for your losses means you might be able to get reimbursed for your medical bills or vehicle damages.
+Suing another driver for your losses means you might be able to get reimbursed for your medical bills or vehicle damage.
 However, you would be financially responsible for the cost of your legal defense, something that liability insurance usually covers.
 Even if you take the insured driver to court and win, most of your settlement money could go towards the lawyer fees, leaving you with little remaining funds.
 Ultimately, drivers in Georgia should not assume that a no-fault accident will be covered by the other driver’s insurance company.

 Frequently asked questions